Email: marjorie dot rhodes at nyu dot edu

 category information to make inferences or predictions.
 My work in the CDSC has

 examined what types of communicative cues influence children's category-based

 inferences.
 I am also interested in how children use traits and social categories to

 Before coming to NYU, I received my undergraduate degree in Psychology from

 Princeton University.
 I then worked in Boston as a business strategy consultant for

-I am currently a junior majoring in psychology with a minor in child & adolescent mental health.
+I am currently a senior majoring in psychology with a minor in child & adolescent mental health.
 I love working with children, and am fascinated by how they learn and develop socially.
 Ultimately, I hope to work withchildren and young teenagers in a clinical setting to better understand abnormal development.

 Hi!
-I'm a freshman at NYU, interested in pursuing a future of working with kids.
+I'm a sophomore at NYU, interested in pursuing a future of working with kids.
 I've long been curious about children's development and behavior, and hope to begin a career in helping those who are struggling in their growth and maturation.
 So, I'm headed towards mental health and therapy, with hopes of traveling the world on the side!
 I love indulging in painting projects, reading outdoors on the grass, and going to all sorts of shows and exhibits in NYC.